-Having made himself a name with his fresh and theatrical take on fashion, Jim Lee is the “original wild child of fashion photography.”
+Having made a name for himself with his fresh and theatrical take on fashion, Jim Lee is the “original wild child of fashion photography.”
 Lee’s stylish, theatrical photography is layered with strong narratives.
-He took photo shoots out of the rigid studios and placed them in a story context becoming a great pioneer of fashion photography who would change the course of the genre.
-The striking and sometimes controversial photographic style that centers on storytelling particularly meant complicated set-ups and ambitious outdoor productions creating dramatic results that “make you reach beyond the edges of the frame.”
+Lee created fresh, sometimes personal stories and energized a relatively static and staid genre.
+He became a great pioneer of fashion photography without concentrating on clothes, his pictures were about drama.
+The striking and sometimes controversial photographic style that centers on storytelling resulted in complicated set-ups and ambitious outdoor productions.
+These projects created dramatic results that “make you reach beyond the edges of the frame.”
 For Jim Lee, storytelling was always at the heart of his work and his life.

-Lee was born in 1945 to parents who were both MI5 operatives marking a beginning to a life that followed anything but a conventional path.
-At the young age of 17 he decided to move to Australia where his interest and passion for photography sparked.
-His time in Australia was full of youthful adventure but, more importantly, it opened up a love for photography that allowed him full creative scope for his imagination.
-Back in Swinging London he began photographing bands such as The Who, The Beatles and The Rolling Stones.
-His portfolio and reputation grew and Lee became in demand as a fashion photographer working with personalities like the young Vogue editor-in-chief Anna Wintour and collaborating with such influential fashion designers as Yves Saint Laurent and Gianni Versace.
+Jim Lee was born in 1945 to parents who were both MI5 operatives.
+This childhood marked the beginning of a life that followed anything but a conventional path.
+At 17, he decided to move to Australia, where his interest and passion for photography sparked.
+His time in Australia was full of youthful adventure, but, more importantly, it opened up a love for photography that allowed him full creative scope for his imagination.
+Back in the Swinging London of the 1960s, he began photographing bands like The Who, The Beatles, and The Rolling Stones.
+His portfolio and reputation grew, and Lee became in demand as a fashion photographer.
+He would work with personalities like the young Vogue editor-in-chief Anna Wintour and collaborate with such influential fashion designers as Yves Saint Laurent and Gianni Versace.